Health effects of cold homes

 How cold is too cold in a house?

-Keeping your home heated to at least 18°C, in addition to wearing suitable clothing, will keep health risks to a low.
+Keeping your home heated to at least 18°C, and wearing suitable clothing, will help to reduce health risks.
 For some people - including older people or those with health conditions – temperatures slightly above this (around 21°C) may be more beneficial for health.

 Temperatures below 18°C are linked to increases in blood pressure and a higher risk of blood clots.
-These are both things that can lead to heart attacks and strokes.
+These are both things that can lead to health complications.

 Breathing in cold air can also increase your risk of chest infections.
 And symptoms of respiratory conditions such as asthma are often worse in lower temperatures.

 The advice is particularly important for people aged 65 and over, and those with medical conditions.
 Older people can be less able to respond to changes in temperatures quickly.
 If you’re under 65, you’re active and you’re wearing warm clothing you may find a lower temperature in your home is enough.
 It’s also not as important to keep the temperature at 18°C overnight if you’re under 65.
 Make sure you have adequate bedding and clothing though!